maouenej/bodyparts-childes-mj/README.md

 I have used free associations, repeated associations, fMRI, CHILDES and MCDI corpora,lexico-semantic networks of nouns in children with DLD and children with TLD, early features networks development, associative networks.
 - 🌱 I’m currently learning Mathematica.
 I'm planing to learn Python and RNN during my sabbatical.
-- 💞️ I’m  always looking to collaborate on different languages
 - 📫 How to reach me : maouenej@gvsu.edu

 <!---